 - file (str or int or file-like object) The file to write to.
 See SoundFile for details. - data (array_like) The data to write.
-Usually two-dimensional (frames x channels), but one-dimensional data can be used for mono files.
+Usually two-dimensional (channels x frames), but one-dimensional data can be used for mono files.
 Only the data types 'float64', 'float32', 'int32' and 'int16' are supported.